Skip to content

 Therefore, convolution and polynomial multiplication can (for practical purposes) be considered as the same operation.

-What is the Discrete Fourier Transform
+What Is the Discrete Fourier Transform

 Explaining the theory behind the Fourier transform in full detail is out of the scope of this article, but here's a quick definition (check Wikipedia for more details):